junxit/us-congress-bills-116/metadata.md

 - 2019-06-18 — Introduced in Senate
 - 2019-06-18 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-06-26 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+116-310.
+- 2019-09-25 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2019-11-21 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 116-161.
+- 2019-11-21 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 116-161.
+- 2019-11-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 310.